fbpx

 What Actually Happens During Labor?

-Let’s begin with a basic overview of what has to occur to get a baby out of the womb.
-Take a look at the image below.
-Babies grow inside a muscular organ called the uterus.
-The bottom of the uterus is the cervix.
-Think of the uterus like a garage, and the cervix like the garage doors.
-The garage doors must open in order to let the baby (or “car” in this analogy) out.
+Let us begin with a basic overview of what has to occur to get a baby out of the womb.
+Babies grow inside a muscular organ called the uterus, as shown in the image below.
+The bottom of the uterus is the cervix, which needs to open (or dilate) in order for baby to pass through the vaginal canal.

 Note the following two things about the image above: